xuetf/awesome-of-awesome/README.md

-# awesome-of-awesome
+# Awesome of Awesome
-Collect the Awesome List of Awesome Paper or Course Repository
+Collect the Awesome List of Awesome Paper or Course Repository.